ClassOrg-Data-Sci-F2024/L1Arb-Eng-Articles-Analysis/Data_pipeline.md

+true

 # Data pipeline

 - *Existing*

+## Filtering participants

 First, I need to make sure all the files are of L1 Arabic speakers.
+I am not allowed to share the key referred to below, but I left these cells since they are part of the process.
+The fist data frame that includes id, levels, and transcripts has been saved and read into the object `speechdf` on line 105.
+Feel free to jump ahead.

 ``` r
 # read in the key which includes speakers' ids and L1s